cloudfoundry-attic/cf-docs/source/docs/using/services/tunnelling-with-services.html.md

 Output file> mydb.sql
 </pre>

 The dump is succesfully writen to mydb.sql.
-At this point the tunnel has closed, however if option one - none is selected then the tunnel will be held open indefinitely supplying the connection details;
+At this point the tunnel has closed.
+However, if option 1 - none is selected, the tunnel is held open indefinitely supplying the connection details:

 <pre class="terminal">
 $ cf tunnel mysql-a7cc7